Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Decal.md

 2. Disable the **Receive Decals** property.

-If you use the Decal Layer system to change the **Rendering Layer Mask** of a Mesh Renderer or Terrain to disable decal, it doesn't have an effect on your application's performance.
+**Note:** When you use the **Rendering Layer Mask** of a Mesh Renderer or Terrain to disable decal on a specific Decal Layer, it doesn't affect your application's performance.

 ## Additive Normal Blending